batcholi/XenonCode/README.md

 ```$someTextValue = $someNumberValue:text```
 This only works with simple variable types `number` and `text`, not arrays or special data

 It is also possible to cast as text using the `format` word and within parenthesis we can pass in the formatting expression
+Formatting expressions will be defined in the future

 ## String concatenation